SonicStrain/Find-the-tresure---A-game-in-Cpp/README.md

 ## The-Player-Bot

 The player bot is a 'O' shaped element in this game and it is the only movable element in this game.
-The arrow key i.e. 'UP','DOWN','LEFT' and 'DOWN' keys are used to move the player bot.
+The arrow key i.e. 'UP','DOWN','LEFT' and 'RIGHT' keys are used to move the player bot.

 The initial position of the player bot is generated randomly and in a way such that the initial positions of the player bot and the Treasure does not collide.